kevintianjh/spring-ioc-demo/README.md

 <b>Assignment #2</b>
 <br>
-Assignment 2 is restructuring of a simple game (week #1 assignment) using spring IOC.
+Assignment 2 is restructuring of a simple game (week #1 assignment) with spring IOC design.
 The game works with Guesser object randomly produces a number from 1 to 10, and the 3 Player objects will prompt input from user and lastly the Umpire object will announce which Player(s) won the game